jasperanders/Bachelorthesis/Thesis/md/thesis.md

 7. **Integrity.** Exam data must maintain consistency, accuracy and trustworthiness throughout its entire lifetime.
 8. **Attributability.** A taken exam must uniquely map to a single examinee and vice versa.

 These categories set a general framework of how to design any examination system.
-Figure _1_ shows the design principles needed in order to match the requirements mentioned above.
+Table _1_ shows the design principles needed in order to match the requirements mentioned above.
 In the following, we will discuss these design principles.

 \begin{center}
 \def\arraystretch{1.5}